 - You believe that your partner sold assets for far less than they were worth or misappropriate some of the money that should have gone to you, depriving you of your fair share

-Because you have a court order, a family law attorney can use a number of strategies to have the court orders enforced and get the money you are owed or to compel the other party to turn over property.
-At the Schneider Law Firm, we’re not afraid to use every means available to get our client the money they are owed.
+If you have a court order, a family law attorney can use a number of strategies to have the court orders enforced and get the money you are owed or to compel the other party to turn over property.
+At the Schneider Law Firm, we are not afraid to use every means available to get our client the money they are owed.

 Negotiating Repayment of Back Support

-In some cases, the debtor wants to make payments but doesn’t have sufficient income to do so.
-Our family law attorneys can help the parties arrive at a repayment plan, or negotiate some other way to satisfy the enforcement of the court orders.
+In some cases, the debtor wants to make payments but does not have sufficient income to do so.
+Our family law attorneys can help the parties arrive at a repayment plan or negotiate some other way to satisfy the enforcement of the court orders.